 About

 Specifically, my research aims to understand how socio-technical interventions can better support aspiring entrepreneurs in financially-constrained communities in their journeys to become entrepreneurs.
 For many financially-constrained individuals, many of whom are racial minorities, becoming an entrepreneur is not easy.
 In addition to navigating limited access to financial capital for launching a business, research suggests that when compared to their white counterparts, minority entrepreneurs face multiple challenges including reduced access to social networks, financial capital, and digital support for their businesses.
 My prior work suggests community-based organization (CBO)-supported peer group interventions provide a promising source of informational and emotional support, helping financially-constrained aspiring entrepreneurs make progress towards their entrepreneurial goals, and overcome setbacks.
 However, the efficacy of these peer-based interventions hinges on individuals’ pre-existing connections to individuals with shared goals, interests and values.
-Therefore, the overarching question that my dissertation addresses is, How might peer-based interventions facilitate financially-constrained aspiring entrepreneurs’ work-role transitions, especially for individuals that have limited access or awareness of connections with entrepreneurial interests and/or expertise?
+Therefore, the overarching question that my dissertation addressed was, How might peer-based interventions facilitate financially-constrained aspiring entrepreneurs’ work-role transitions, especially for individuals that have limited access or awareness of connections with entrepreneurial interests and/or expertise?
 I draw from theories of psychological safety and identity transition scholarship and employ both qualitative (interviews, observations, focus groups) and quantitative (longitudinal survey) methods of research to address this question.

 Prior to UMSI, I completed my Masters in Human-Computer Interaction at DePaul University in 2016, where I worked with Prof. Sheena Erete and Prof. Denise Nacu in the Technology for Social Good LabI received my B.S. from University of Illinois - Urbana Champaign in General Engineering in 2010.
 There I led research projects aimed at understanding opportunities for technology to support people living in under-resourced communities in the contexts of safety, education, and accessibility.

-For more details, please check my CV or my one-page resume.
+For more details, please check my resume.